strategineer/personal-website/source/journals/2019-04-24-Mortal-Kombat-11.html.markdown

 date: 2019-04-24
 tags: gaming
 ---
-I'm currently working on finishing up my personal website (the one you're currently on, I should probably put a "work-in-progress" sign up...).
-Work has been going well, I had done most of the 'setting everything up' a year and a half ago before I was employed by Framestore VR.
+I'm currently working on my website (the one you're currently on, I should probably put a "work-in-progress" sign up...).
+Work has gone well so far, I had done most of the 'setting everything up' a year and a half ago before I was employed by Framestore VR.
 I was quite busy after that with various things and this project sadly fell to the wayside.

 I left Framestore recently to pursue other opportunities and have found myself with some free time to relax while I am between jobs as well as reviving this website by updating it with all the information on the projects I've worked on (think of as an expanded CV) as well as a space for my writing on video games and hopefully other writing as well.